ernestman28/cnp-node-base/README.md

 Sandbox is as its named, a _sandbox_ registry.
 Thus, the base images are not automatically pushed in the sandbox registry `hmctssandbox`.

-However you can though still push them from your workstation using the following command:
+However you can still push them from your workstation using the following command:

 ```shell
 $ make sandbox